B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

                                 file from the schema's directory (default: searches for a training file in the schema's directory).

-    --gl, --genes-list          (Optional) Path to a file that contains the list of full paths or file basenames (including the ".fasta" extension), one per line, for the loci FASTA files the process should use to perform allele calling (default: False).
+    --gl, --genes-list          (Optional) Path to a file that contains the list of full paths to the loci FASTA files or loci IDs, one per line, the process should use to perform allele calling (default: False).

     --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio value.
 Sequences with alignments with a BSR value equal to or greater than this value will be considered as sequences